Super Bowl Betting Line History

 - New York Giants (4)

-- Washington Football Team (3)
+- Washington Commanders (3)

 NFC SUPER BOWL DIVISION BY DIVISION RESULTS

-No Over-Under Total listed for Super Bowl I.
+No Over-Under Total listed for Super Bowl I